|

 December

-Elvis Presley received his draft notice on this day in 1957, he must have
+Presley received his draft notice on this day in 1957.

-feel like John Lennon did, that Elvis died when he went in the Army.
+John Lennon once said that Elvis died when he went in the Army

-and half Byron, (Now and Then Theres) A Fool Such As I.
+in his final Fifties session, (Now and Then Theres) A Fool

 The King Comes Out Tonight